Configuration reference

 PassengerMemoryLimit

-The maximum amount of memory that an application process may use, in megabytes.
-Once an application process has surpassed its memory limit, Passenger allow it to finish processing all of its current requests, then shut the process down.
+The soft limit on memory that an application process may use, in megabytes.
+Once an application process has surpassed this memory limit, Passenger allow it to finish processing all of its current requests, then shuts the process down.
 A value of 0 means that there is no maximum: the application's memory usage will not be checked.

 This option is useful if your application is leaking memory.
 By shutting it down, all of its memory is guaranteed to be freed by the operating system.